ssvlabs/SIPs/sips/mev.md

 #### Locally-built blinded blocks

-Sometimes, Beacon nodes fallback to a locally-built `BlindedBeaconBlock`, either because it's configured to do so under certain conditions (profitability threshold; chain is unstable) or because the builder(s) are unavailable.
+Sometimes, a Beacon node falls back to a locally-built `BlindedBeaconBlock` from it's execution layer, either because it's configured to do so under certain conditions (profitability threshold; chain is unstable) or because the builder(s) are unavailable.

-Locally-built blinded blocks can only be unblinded by the Beacon node which built it, which unfortunately means that only the round leader would successfully submit the block, thereby reducing the network outreach of the proposal down to a single Beacon node.
+A locally-built blinded block can only be unblinded by the same Beacon node which built it, which unfortunately means that only the round leader would successfully submit the block, thereby reducing the total network outreach of the proposal down to a single Beacon node.

 We should consider pushing operators to configure their node for less harsh fallback conditions, so that more of their blocks are externally-built and can be successfully submitted by other operators' Beacon nodes.